naacl-org/naacl-2021-website/_pages/participants.md

 {% include figure image_path="/assets/images/Mia-exterior-1200x800.jpg" alt="this is a placeholder image" caption="Inspiring wonder through the power of art.
 The Minneapolis Institute of Art enriches the community by collecting, preserving, and making accessible outstanding works of art from the world’s diverse cultures." %}

+Join us for a cultural event at the Minneapolis Institute of Art and enjoy gallery-themed food and drinks, numerous galleries which include African, Asian, and European, plus the traveling Hearts of Our People  presented in close cooperation with top Native women artists and scholars.
+This first major exhibition of artwork by Native women celebrates the achievements of over 115 artists from the United States and Canada spanning over 1,000 years.
+And, of course, music!

 One entrance ticket will be included with registration but please note that space is limited to the first 1700 participants.
 We are expecting a very large conference, so it is important to let us know on the registration form whether or not you plan to attend the social event.